fasten-project/fasten/analyzer/license-detector/README.md

                  +----+   +--------------------------+
 ```

+# Plugin description

+The License detector is triggered by the [`fasten.SyncJava.out`] Kafka consumer topic, produced by `Flink's JobManager`.

+The function [`extractRepoPath`](https://github.com/fasten-project/fasten/blob/endocode/compliancePlugin/analyzer/license-detector/src/main/java/eu/fasten/analyzer/licensedetector/LicenseDetectorPlugin.java#L294-L314) extracts the repository path from the `Repo cloner` Kafka message `fasten.RepoCloner.out`.

+The function [`extractRepoUrl`](https://github.com/fasten-project/fasten/blob/endocode/compliancePlugin/analyzer/license-detector/src/main/java/eu/fasten/analyzer/licensedetector/LicenseDetectorPlugin.java#L316-L332) extracts the repository URL, always from the `Repo cloner` Kafka message `fasten.RepoCloner.out`.

+## Retrieving the outbound license

+The [`getOutboundLicenses()`](https://github.com/fasten-project/fasten/blob/endocode/compliancePlugin/analyzer/license-detector/src/main/java/eu/fasten/analyzer/licensedetector/LicenseDetectorPlugin.java#L120-L163) function, which is in charge of retrieving the license declared for the given project, the so-called `outbound` license, needs a repository path and URL.

+The plugin will first look at the `pom.xml`, passing the repository path to the [`retrievePomFile()`](https://github.com/fasten-project/fasten/blob/endocode/compliancePlugin/analyzer/license-detector/src/main/java/eu/fasten/analyzer/licensedetector/LicenseDetectorPlugin.java#L334-L370) function and then running the [`getLicensesFromPomFile()`](https://github.com/fasten-project/fasten/blob/endocode/compliancePlugin/analyzer/license-detector/src/main/java/eu/fasten/analyzer/licensedetector/LicenseDetectorPlugin.java#L165-L214) function upon the `pom.xml` file, if retrieved, to retrieve the `outbound` license.

+The first function will look at all the `pom.xml` files (considering that more than one `pom.xml` could be there) inside the repository folder, choosing the one closest to the root path.

+The second function will parse the `pom.xml`; if license information is present will return the detected license.

+If license information in the `pom.xml` is missing, the license detector will query the `GitHub APIs` through the [`getLicenseFromGitHub()`](https://github.com/fasten-project/fasten/blob/6e92f3c814865e5e53b226d8a76ef28867218f32/analyzer/license-detector/src/main/java/eu/fasten/analyzer/licensedetector/LicenseDetectorPlugin.java#L215-L292) function.
+If the repository URL is hosted on GitHub and the API `JSON` response contains the license key, this will be set as the outbound license for the analyzed package.

+If any `outbound` license is retrieved, the [`chttps://github.com/fasten-project/fasten/blob/6e92f3c814865e5e53b226d8a76ef28867218f32/analyzer/license-detector/src/main/java/eu/fasten/analyzer/licensedetector/LicenseDetectorPlugin.java#L76-L118ume()`](url) method will add this information at the [`fasten.LicenseDetector.out`](https://github.com/fasten-project/fasten/wiki/Kafka-Topics#fastenlicensedetector) Kafka message.

+## Detecting license information at the file level

+After retrieving the `outbound` license, the license detector will scan using `Scancode` to detect license information at the file level.
+The function [`scanProject()`](https://github.com/fasten-project/fasten/blob/6e92f3c814865e5e53b226d8a76ef28867218f32/analyzer/license-detector/src/main/java/eu/fasten/analyzer/licensedetector/LicenseDetectorPlugin.java#L371-L440) will take in input the repository path and will provide as output  a `scancode.json` file (which will be added to the path), which will be then parsed by the [`parseScanResult()`](https://github.com/fasten-project/fasten/blob/6e92f3c814865e5e53b226d8a76ef28867218f32/analyzer/license-detector/src/main/java/eu/fasten/analyzer/licensedetector/LicenseDetectorPlugin.java#L441-L470) function.
+This function will store the set of licenses detected at the file level in a `JSONArray`, called [`fileLicenses`](https://github.com/fasten-project/fasten/blob/6e92f3c814865e5e53b226d8a76ef28867218f32/analyzer/license-detector/src/main/java/eu/fasten/analyzer/licensedetector/LicenseDetectorPlugin.java#L106-L112).

+This `JSONArray`, if not empty, will be processed by the [`detectedLicenses.addFiles()`](https://github.com/fasten-project/fasten/blob/6e92f3c814865e5e53b226d8a76ef28867218f32/core/src/main/java/eu/fasten/core/data/metadatadb/license/DetectedLicenses.java#L31-L33
+) function, which will include it in the [`fasten.LicenseDetector.out`](https://github.com/fasten-project/fasten/wiki/Kafka-Topics#fastenlicensedetector) Kafka message, which the `license feeder` will later process.

 <!-- TODO Provide description -->

 <!-- TODO Shall we provide an example that can be manually triggered?